Quick Start

 for ZeRO-1, ZeRO-2, or ZeRO-3, respectively. bf16

 (bfloat16, or Brain Floating Point 16) is supported on Ampere GPUs and higher.
-On Volta GPUs, you can usefp16
+On Volta GPUs, usefp16

 (half-precision floating point) for training instead ofbf16